Moondarker/ZomBerry-DayZAdminTools/README.md

 # ZomBerry Admin Tools
 ZomBerry is still in early testing stage, please report about any issues!
+Don't forget to mention game version in issue description

 ## Usage
 ### Installation: